Ramdev labour law and medicine mislabelling controversy: History

-In April 2005, Divya Yog Pharmacy manufacturing plant in Haridwar, own by Ramdev, dismissed 115 workers.
+In April 2005, Divya Yog Pharmacy manufacturing plant in Haridwar, owned by Ramdev, dismissed 115 workers.
 The workers had been protesting demanding better wages and insurance.
 Centre of Indian Trade Unions, a trade union associated with the CPI(M), got involved in it on behalf of the workers.
 On 21 May 2005, a tripartite agreement was signed between the workers, the plant and the district administration.
 However, the plant did not honour the agreement and implicated several workers in exaggerated police cases.